Lukk17/sky/config/k8s/vanilla/api-gateway/ingress/ingress_README.md

 ----------

 ## Host
-When adding host - then in headers you need add it in every request, without host all traffic (not only from sky.192.168.59.103.nip.io) will be routed to this service, depending on rule below
+When adding host - then in headers, you need to add it in every request.
+Without host-all traffic (not only from sky.192.168.59.103.nip.io) will be routed to this service, depending on the rule below.

 ```shell
 spec: